berriesapps/girlpowerapp/README.md

-GirlPower app was developed to demonstrate building a simple app in the womenwhocode Android Fundamentals workshop
+GirlPower app was developed to demonstrate building a simple app in the Android Fundamentals workshop organized for she-codes;